Yeeb1/SharpRDPlusSnatcher/README.md

 ## Acknowledgments

-Special thanks to the [rdp-file-password-encryptor](https://github.com/RedAndBlueEraser/rdp-file-password-encryptor) repository for providing guidelines on how to decrypt the contents of these temporary `.rdp` files.
+Special thanks to the [rdp-file-password-encryptor](https://github.com/RedAndBlueEraser/rdp-file-password-encryptor) repository for providing guidelines on how to decrypt the contents of `.rdp` files.

 ---